 After the Interview

 First and foremost, send a thank you note to each person with whom you interviewed.
-More information about Thank You notes can be found on page 52.
+More information about Thank You notes can be found in chapter 8 of this planning guide.
 Here are some other steps to take following the interview: